AdrLfv/check-clean-files/README.md

 # Check Clean Files

-Shell utilities for scanning storage on the Vita cluster and logging directories that exceed a size or age threshold.
+Shell utilities for scanning storage and logging directories that exceed a size or age threshold.
 The primary entry point is `check_files.sh`, which walks the configured base directories, computes directory sizes, and writes the results to CSV for later review.

 ## Requirements